monodesire/finest_vim_utility_functions/README.md

 ### SelectBuffer()
 This function may be used to search for specific buffers by name.
 All buffers matching the user-given search string will be presented in a list, and one buffer can be selected to be opened.

+### ToggleFavouriteDirs()
+The purpose of this function is to assist a user in quickly jumping between his/her favourite dirs.
+Those dirs are pre-defined by the user in a global list variable, preferably set in his/her .vimrc file.
+For each call to this function, it will jump to the next directory in the list and change to that directory (using :lcd) in the current window.